Free Camping in NSW: 10 of the Best Campgrounds

 Where: Kosciuszko Road, Jindabyne

-This spot is perfect during the summer for families who enjoy riding, fishing, hiking or touring.
-You’ll find rivers filled with rainbow and brown trout and you might even spot a platypus.
 There are plenty of trails that offer bushwalking and mountain biking, including the Thredbo Valley track and Kosciuszko walk.
 Alternatively, you can just hop into your car and tour the area too!
 You’ll need to stock up on firewood and drinking water at nearby Jindabyne or Thredbo for your meals using the wood BBQs and picnic tables.
-More Info Here.

 3. Bummaroo Ford Campground

-Take your swimmers and hike along the Abercrombie River or hire a canoe or kayak and paddle through it.
+Take your swimmers and hike along the Abercrombie River, hire a canoe or kayak, and paddle through it.
 During spring, the beautiful golden wattles and red and yellow Callistemon (bottlebrushes) along the river come into flower, bringing feeding birds with them and the songs of frogs by the water.
 Go out and spot kangaroos and wallabies near the campsite or sit quietly by the waterholes at dusk and spy a platypus.
-More Info Here.

 6. Ingar Campground